Russia launches another large-scale drone and missile attack on Ukraine, killing 3 and wounding 13

 The attack sparked 19 fires across Ukraine, Interior Minister Ihor Klymenko wrote on Telegram.
 “Russia must answer for every crime it commits.
 Until there is justice, there will be no security.
 For Ukraine.
 And for the world,” he said.

-The death toll from previous Russian strikes also rose Tuesday.
-In Kharkiv, rescuers found a body under the rubble of a building that was hit in an attack Saturday, Mayor Ihor Terekhov wrote on Telegram.
-The discovery brought the number of casualties there to five, with five others potentially under the debris, Terekhov said.
+The death toll rose Tuesday from previous Russian strikes.
+In Kharkiv, rescuers found a body in the rubble of a building that was hit Saturday, Mayor Ihor Terekhov wrote on Telegram.
+The discovery brought the number of dead there to five, with five others potentially under the debris, Terekhov said.

-Meanwhile, in the northern city of Sumy, a 17-year-old boy died of his injuries Tuesday after a June 3 attack, acting Mayor Artem Kobzar wrote on Telegram.
-It brought the number killed in the attack to six.
+In the northern city of Sumy, a 17-year-old boy died of his injuries Tuesday after a June 3 attack, acting Mayor Artem Kobzar wrote on Telegram, bringing the number killed to six.

 Airports close amid strikes on Russia

-The Russian Defense Ministry reported downing 102 Ukrainian drones over Russian regions and Crimea, the Black Sea peninsula Moscow illegally annexed from Ukraine in 2014.
+The Russian Defense Ministry reported downing 102 Ukrainian drones over Russian regions and Crimea, the Black Sea peninsula Moscow illegally annexed from Kyiv in 2014.

 ——